 Why should I consider booking a safari through Audley rather than someone else?

 Whether you’re interested in spotting the Big Five, watching the Great Migration, or perhaps searching for a particular elusive bird, our country specialists will put together a safari itinerary that is tailored exclusively for you.

-All of our Africa country specialists have lived, worked or travelled extensively in their chosen countries and specialise in just a few countries each so that we can use our in-depth first-hand knowledge and experience to ensure you get the best from your safari holiday.
+All of our Africa country specialists have lived, worked or traveled extensively in their chosen countries and specialise in just a few countries each so that we can use our in-depth first-hand knowledge and experience to ensure you get the best from your safari vacation.

 We pride ourselves on delivering very high standards of service, your Audley country specialist stays with you throughout the whole process from the initial conversation about your trip all the way through to talking to you after your travels to find out your feedback and thoughts.
 They make all the arrangements for you and are on hand to answer any questions you may have throughout the booking process.

 We send thousands of clients to Africa every year, many of whom are repeat and recommend Audley clients.
 So we are able to offer not only financial security, top notch service and first-hand knowledge but also ensure that you have access to the best deals and selection of accommodation in Africa.
 We have strong relationships with lodges and ground agents, meaning the best service for you while traveling and little extra value-adds and special experiences to make your safari a truly memorable one.